By-Laws of The Staten Island Interfaith & Community Long Term Recovery Organization

 (v) the fixing of compensation of the Directors for serving on the Board or any committee.

 (b) Finance and Audit Committee.
 A Finance and Audit Committee which shall consist of at least three (3) Directors, one of whom shall be the Treasurer.
-[The Treasurer shall not serve as chairperson of such committee.]
-The other members of the Finance and Audit Committee shall be appointed by the President of the Board, subject to the approval of the Board.
+The other Members of the Finance and Audit Committee shall be appointed by the President of the Board, subject to the approval of the Board.
 The Finance and Audit Committee shall advise the Treasurer and the Board in regard to the investments and general fiscal policy of the Corporation.
 The Finance and Audit Committee shall also be responsible for oversight of the Corporation’s outside auditors and oversight of the Corporation’s internal fiscal controls and financial reporting.

 (c) Other Committees.
-The Board, by resolution adopted by a majority of the entire Board, may establish and appoint other standing committees or special committees of the Board consisting of at least three Directors with such powers and duties as the Board may prescribe.
-The members of such committees shall be appointed by the President of the Board, subject to the approval of the Board.
+The Board, by resolution adopted by a majority of the entire Board, may establish and appoint other standing committees or special committees of the Board consisting of at least three (3) Directors with such powers and duties as the Board may prescribe.
+The Board shall not delegate to any such committee authority over matters which may not be delegated to committees by law.
+The Members of such committees shall be appointed by the President of the Board, subject to the approval of the Board.
 A special committee is one limited in responsibilities by duration or by project.

 Section 1.
 Powers.
 The Board may appoint from time to time any number of persons as advisors of the Corporation to act either singly or as a committee or committees of the Corporation.
 Each advisor shall hold office during the pleasure of the Board and shall have only the authority or obligations as the Board may from time to time determine.